Vincamine/PipelineRunner/dev-docs/dev-logs/design_logic/system_design-rethinking.md

    - URL, branch, and commit hash

 2. **Pipeline**:
-   - Represents a CI/CD pipeline configuration
+   - Represents a CI/CD pipelineEntity configuration
    - Has a unique name and a path to its config file

 3. **Stage**:
-   - Represents a phase in the pipeline (build, test, deploy, etc.)
+   - Represents a phase in the pipelineEntity (build, test, deploy, etc.)
    - Has an order defining sequence of execution

 4. **Job**: